stevedatadog/katacoda-scenarios/datadog-201/assets/lms/3-automation/about-automation.md

     - publish events to Datadog to track provisioning progress
   - Use Dogshell to:
     - perform the above tasks
-  - Run a python script to:
-    - perform the above tasks
     - create a dashboard
+  - Run a Python and NodeJS scripts to perform all of the above tasks
   - Use Terraform to:
     - provision a small web application
     - simultaneously create a monitor and dashboard for the application